Open peer review: History

 In 2010, the BMJ began publishing signed reviewer's reports alongside accepted papers, after determining that telling reviewers that their signed reviews might be posted publicly did not significantly affect the quality of the reviews.

 In 2011, Peerage of Science, an independent peer review service, was launched with several non-traditional approaches to academic peer review.
 Most prominently, these include the judging and scoring of the accuracy and justifiability of peer reviews, and concurrent usage of a single peer review round by several participating journals.
 Peerage of Science went out of business only a few year after it was founded, because it could attract neither enough publishers nor enough reviewers.

-Starting in 2013 with the launch of F1000Research, some publishers have combined open peer review with postpublication peer review by using a versioned article system.
+Starting in 2013 with the launch of F1000Research, some publishers have combined open peer review with post-publication peer review by using a versioned article system.
 At F1000Research, articles are published before review, and invited peer review reports (and reviewer names) are published with the article as they come in.
 Author-revised versions of the article are then linked to the original.
-A similar postpublication review system with versioned articles is used by Science Open launched in 2014.
+A similar post-publication review system with versioned articles is used by Science Open launched in 2014.

+Also in 2013, researchers from College of Information and Computer Sciences at University of Massachusetts Amherst founded OpenReview website to host anonymized review reports together with articles, which is as of 2023 popular among computer scientists.

 In 2014, Life implanted an open peer review system, under which the peer-review reports and authors' responses are published as an integral part of the final version of each article.

 Since 2016, Synlett is experimenting with closed crowd peer review.
 The article under review is sent to a pool of 80+ expert reviewers who then collaboratively comment on the manuscript.

 In an effort to address issues with the reproducibility of research results, some scholars are asking that authors agree to share their raw data as part of the peer review process.
 As far back as 1962, for example, a number of psychologists have attempted to obtain raw data sets from other researchers, with mixed results, in order to reanalyze them.
 A recent attempt resulted in only seven data sets out of fifty requests.
 The notion of obtaining, let alone requiring, open data as a condition of peer review remains controversial.
 In 2020 peer review lack of access to raw data led to article retractions in prestigious The New England Journal of Medicine and The Lancet.
 Many journals now require access to raw data to be included in peer review.